Happ, Frazier lift Yanks over Red Sox for 10th straight win - WHIZ News

 “It’s probably a little bit fluky, a little aberration,” Yankees manager Aaron Boone said.
 “It’s a collection of a few series where obviously they haven’t quite been the same team this year.”

 New York was on a 5-15 slide and missing star sluggers Aaron Judge and Giancarlo Stanton before starting this streak.
 Now, the Yankees’ magic number is one to ensure themselves a fourth consecutive postseason berth.
-The Yankees had a chance to clinch later Saturday if the Mariners lost to San Diego.
+The Yankees can clinch Sunday with a win or a loss by the Seattle Mariners.

 The Yankees improved to 31-21 and earned their 28th consecutive winning season, the second-longest streak in big league history behind their 39 in a row from 1926-64.